 However, it doesn’t offer a variety of languages to choose from, so it may be challenging for users, who don’t know English.

-In addition, we have questions to security and the code itself.
+In addition, we have questions about security and the code itself.

-As you see, our Jaxx wallet review revealed both strong and weak sides of the wallet.
-Hopefully now you can make up your own mind whether to stop your search on Jaxx or to look further!
+As you see, our Jaxx wallet review revealed both the strong and weak sides of the wallet.
+Hopefully, now you can make up your own mind whether to stop your search on Jaxx or to look further!